 During an Extreme Cold Weather Alert:

-- The City of Toronto immediately adds 26 shelter spaces for men and women to the shelter spaces available to staff looking to refer a client to a shelter bed.
+- The City of Toronto immediately adds 172 shelter spaces to those available to staff looking to refer a client to a shelter bed.

 - Overnight street outreach is increased in the downtown core, focusing solely on warning people of danger and urging them to get into a shelter or another warm, indoor place.
 Workers will transport people to warm places if necessary.

 - TTC tokens are available at some drop-ins so people can use public transit to get to shelters.

 - More than 100 agencies are advised of the oncoming extreme weather and asked to relax any service restrictions they may have.

 An alert is called when there is increased danger to homeless people from extreme cold weather or extreme winter weather conditions.
 It is usually called in the morning when Environment Canada:

 - predicts a coming overnight temperature of -15 degrees Celsius or lower, without wind chill;

 - issues a wind chill warning for outdoor activity for people in the Toronto area; and/or

 - predicts extreme weather conditions such as a blizzard, ice storm or sudden drops in temperature.